 “The lack of music and quality sound is grating.”

-“Besides, music and sound effects are laggy.”
+“Besides, the music and sound effects are laggy.”

-“This game is older than I am, so you would think it should be light and run smoothly on any computer from the last decade, but instead it looks like it was too demanding, as it kind of gets stuck and the flow is uneven, messing with the gameplay since you have to make precise input at the exact moment.”
+“This game is older than I am, so you would guess it should be light and run smoothly on any computer from the last decade, but instead it looks like it was too demanding, as it kind of gets stuck and the flow is uneven, messing with the gameplay since you have to make precise input at the exact moment.”

 “One would think that for a game that just has 5 commands, things would run smoothly in 2019.”